code4yonglei/deep-learning-intro/learners/setup.md

 [Pip](https://pip.pypa.io/en/stable/) is the package management system built into Python.
 Pip should be available in your system once you installed Python successfully.

+Open a terminal (Mac/Linux) or Command Prompt (Windows) and run the following commands.

 1. Create a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments) called `dl_workshop`:

 ::: spoiler